Flu shots for kids: A pediatrician answers parents’ questions

 • Typically, the flu vaccine takes two weeks before it is effective.
 It is important to vaccinate before influenza is known to be circulating in the community.

-• Children who are eligible may receive a flu vaccine and COVID-19 vaccine at the same time.
+• Children who are eligible may receive a flu vaccine, RSV vaccine and COVID-19 vaccine at the same time.

 How many flu shot doses does my child need?

-• Children 6 months to 8 years old who are receiving influenza vaccine for the first time or who have received only one dose before July 1, 2022 should receive two doses of influenza vaccine.
+• Children 6 months to 8 years old who are receiving influenza vaccine for the first time or who have received only one previous dose of influenza vaccine should receive two doses of influenza vaccine this flu season.
 The second dose should be given at least four weeks after the initial dose.

-• All children ages 9 and older, or younger children who have received at least two doses prior to July 1, 2022, need only one dose of influenza vaccine for this flu season.
+• All children ages 9 and older need only one dose of influenza vaccine for this flu season.

 • A child may receive the flu vaccine in the form of a shot in the arm (or leg) or spray in the nose.